Our Trustees

 Hazel Johnson – Fundraising

-Hazel has 45 years’ experience of teaching, research and academic leadership and management at The Open University (OU).
+Hazel has more than 40 years’ experience of teaching, research and academic leadership and management at The Open University (OU).
 Now retired but with a continuing attachment to the OU, she held several different leadership roles in undergraduate and postgraduate curriculum and research supervision, building international partnerships, and consolidating her department’s role inside and out of the university.
 Her academic focus was on different aspects of global (international) development – such as the challenges of making a living and social organisation for meeting development needs.
 Her work before and at the OU took her to several countries in Central and South America, Africa and to India.
 Prior to the OU, Hazel worked in the non-governmental sector and social services.
 She has been a trustee of a number of non-governmental organisations, and was most recently on the board of the Co-operative College in Manchester.

 Hazel has lived in Long Buckby since 2007.
 She sings with Long Buckby Community Choir and is also a member of the History Society.
 Hazel loves walking in the countryside, going to the cinema, seeing live performances of music and theatre, and going to art exhibitions.
 She is married to Daniel Tabor who chairs the Cotton End Park Committee and is a trustee of the Buckby Feast Trust.